rodlukas/masters-thesis/README.md

 # Master's thesis: Extension of the web application for the project “Úspěšný prvňáček”
-This thesis is written in Czech language, so the following text won't be in English.
+## [EN] Assignment
+1. Gather and describe new requirements for the extension of the application for the project “Úspěšný prvňáček”.
+2. Analyze new requirements for the extension of the current solution.
+3. Design an updated structure of the database and additional related modifications.
+4. Implement all the requirements.
+5. Perform an application testing using an automatization UI and API testing tools.
+6. Deploy the final application.
+7. Publish the final application as open-source with instructions on how to start the app.

 Brief info (EN + CZ) and text (CZ) is also available at [Czech Technical University Digital Library (TBD)](http://hdl.handle.net/).

+**This thesis is written in Czech language, so the following text won't be in English.**

 ***
-## Téma a zadání diplomové práce
+## [CZ] Téma a zadání diplomové práce
 ### Rozšíření webové aplikace pro projekt „Úspěšný prvňáček“
 1. Proveďte sběr a popis nových požadavků na rozšíření aplikace pro projekt „Úspěšný prvňáček“.
 2. Proveďte analýzu nových požadavků na rozšíření stávajícího řešení.